HomeBrooklyn Market ReportEast New York

 FAQ: Selling in East New York

 East New York has a diverse housing stock.
-Over the past 12 months, Co-op Apartments accounted for 0.0% of sales, Single-Family Homes accounted for 19.6% of sales, Condominiums accounted for 5.6% of sales, Two-Family Homes accounted for 45.0% of sales, Three-Family Homes accounted for 16.8% of sales, Other Residential accounted for 13.1% of sales.
+Over the past 12 months, Two-Family Homes accounted for 45.0% of sales, Single-Family Homes accounted for 19.1% of sales, Three-Family Homes accounted for 16.4% of sales, Other Residential accounted for 14.4% of sales, Condominiums accounted for 5.1% of sales.
 The median year built is 1930.

 Across all neighborhoods Justin Braithwaite serves, his listings average just 24 days on market — well below the city average.
 His listings also close at 102.8% of asking price on average, meaning sellers typically get more than their list price.
 Results in East New York specifically depend on property type, pricing strategy, and market timing.